 Seraphus is an equal opportunities employer and welcomes applications from all sections of the community.

-If you wish to discuss this opportunity please contact Christopher Desira in confidence on 07708 941 932 or by email at email@example.com.
+If you wish to discuss this opportunity please contact Christopher Desira in confidence by email at email@example.com.

 Since 1 January, free movement of people, goods and services has officially ended between the EU and the UK.
 After months of uncertainty and negotiations, the EU and the UK finally came to agreement on a last-minute trade deal just a week before the end of the transition period.
 As for the movement of people, freedom of movement ended on 1 January and the new immigration rules, applicable to all non-British citizens (except people with Irish citizenship) have come into full effect.
 Here are 7 things which changed overnight, and which affect how people live, work and travel in the EU and the UK: